 But in this particular instance, it’s especially hard to fathom how the news could hold Kylie back.
 What, exactly, are the ways in which pregnancy could negatively impact her business, a business that she owns and operates?
 Kylie Jenner will not be the first makeup mogul to split her time between the board meeting and the bassinet: Bobbi Brown, Lisa Price, and Marcia Kilgore beat her to it, just to name a few, and Estée Lauder and Helena Rubenstein before that.
 It’s not new — in fact, we’ve gotten very, very good at it.

-Aside from the People report, Kris hasn’t said anything to the press would imply that she’s worried about her daughter’s business, but regardless of who says what in the convoluted context of Kardashian-Jenner life, bringing Kylie’s ability to work with a (rumored) child on the way doesn’t do anyone any favors.
+Aside from the People report, Kris hasn’t said anything to the press would imply that she’s worried about her daughter’s business, but regardless of who says what in the convoluted context of Kardashian-Jenner life, bringing Kylie’s ability to work with a (rumoured) child on the way doesn’t do anyone any favours.
 It’ll be interesting for the family’s audience to see firsthand how a driven young mother from a wealthy and well-known family handles juggling a new baby and a billion-dollar beauty empire, while her older sister also navigates motherhood for the first time.
 Actually, when you put it that way, this could all make a great plot for a reality TV show...